igorw/weblog/_posts/2012-12-07-sexpr-lexer.md

 ## Lexer

-> Note: All of the code samples from this series are based on a very simplistic LISP
+> Note: All of the code samples from this series are based on a very simplistic Lisp
 > implementation I did in PHP: [Ilias](https://github.com/igorw/ilias).

 The lexer will be a class with a single `tokenize` method.